pestphp/docs/cli-api-reference.md

 ---

 In this chapter, you found a complete list of CLI options provided by Pest.
-In the subsequent advanced subject, we will delve into the topic of Test Dependencies: [Test Dependencies](/docs/test-dependencies)
+In the subsequent documentation, we will explore the topic of test dependencies: [Test Dependencies](/docs/test-dependencies)